Kei-K23/bijutsu/README.md

 # Bijutsu 🎨🖌️

-**Bijutsu** is a open-source platform to share and showcase your artworks
+**Bijutsu** is an open-source platform to share and showcase your artworks

 ❗️⚠️ This project is under development ⚠️❗️